GlideAngle/flare-timing/flare-timing/prod-apps/task-length/README.md

 ### Task Length

     $ __shake-build/task-length --help

-    Given a competition input YAML file, *.comp-input.yaml, work out the task length by flowing an optimal route.
+    Works out the task length by flowing an optimal route.

+    Where 'c' is the comp name and '.' is the folder with competition inputs;
+        Reads  ./c.comp-inputs.yaml
+        Writes ./c.task-length.yaml

     task-length [OPTIONS]